What is the Comprehensive Wastewater Management Plan (CWMP)?

 - The Town has created an existing dedicated revenue stream that will provide an estimated $600 million over the 30-year implementation timeline.
 This revenue stream consists primarily of proceeds from the hotel/motel room occupancy tax, short- term rental occupancy tax, local meals tax and a new excise tax of 2.75% that applies to all types of lodging on Cape Cod

 - As new customers come on-line to the public sewer system revenue generated from user rate revenue is estimated to contribute over $200 million to the plan

 - With existing spending and revenues accounted for, the remaining funding needed to implement the plan is approximately $600 million over thirty years.
 The Town is proposing a two-part strategy to meet this need:

-- A Sewer Assessment Ordinance would create a sewer assessment that would apply only to properties that will be receiving sewer service.
-A cap on the sewer assessment of $17,000 per sewered property is recommended at the start of the program.
+- A Sewer Assessment Ordinance adopted by Town Council created a sewer assessment that applies only to properties that will be receiving sewer service.
+The sewer assessment of $10,000 per sewered property at the start of the program.
 This amount reflects only a portion of the actual cost of sewering the property.
 It is also less than the potential increase in property value an owner will benefit from by being connected to sewer service.
-Impacted property owners would have the option of paying the full amount upfront, or amortizing the assessment over 30 years, to be included on quarterly tax bills.
+Impacted property owners have the option of paying the full amount upfront, or amortizing the assessment over 30 years, to be included on quarterly tax bills.

-- The remaining funding would come from a reduction in the annual operating budget, a debt exclusion override to authorize an increase in the property tax levy, or a combination of the two.
-This portion of funding would apply to all property owners in Town.
+- The remaining funding needed to fund sewer construction could come from a reduction in the annual operating budget or a debt exclusion override to authorize an increase in the property tax levy, or a combination of both.
+This portion of funding would apply to all property owners in Town

 Learn More about Financing the CWMP HERE